FracturedDiamond/VirtualReality_Portfolio/README.md

 - **_Development_**

   This is the development project from chapter three, where the player can use the balloon gun and make balloons appear, and can then pop the balloons with a throwable ball.
+The player can pick up the balloon gun by reaching for it and grabbing it with the hand controls, and then can click and hold to blow up a balloon, and release to let it fly!
+Throw the ball at the balloons to pop them.

   _Scene View_